mdn/content/files/en-us/web/accessibility/aria/roles/tooltip_role/index.md

 Though a tooltip may appear and disappear, as its appearance is automatic and not intentionally controlled by the user, the [`aria-expanded`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-expanded) role is not supported.

-The accessible name of a tooltip can come from the contents, or from an [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) or [`aria-labelledby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby).
+The accessible name of a tooltip can comes from the contents.
+While, in theory, they could come from an [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) or [`aria-labelledby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby), these are only supported on interactive elements.

 ### Associated WAI-ARIA roles, states, and properties